RackHD/docs/docs/rackhd/configuration.rst

         { "server": "https://centos.eecs.wsu.edu", "remotePath": "/centos" } would map http requests to local directory / to https://centos.eecs.wsu.edu/centos/
     * - httpFrontendDirectory
       - Fully-qualified directory to the web GUI content
-    * - httpsKey
-      - Filename of the RSA private key to use for TLS.
-Expected format is PEM.
-    * - httpsPfx
-      - Pfx file containing the SSL cert and private key (only needed if the key and cert are omitted)
     * - httpStaticDirectory
       - Fully-qualified directory to where static HTTP content is served
     * - maxTaskPayloadSize